ufal/lindat-corpora-conversions/README.md

 data           # compiled corpora speech         # mp3 files
-view_treex     # files in json format for tree visualisation conc, tags     # ??? to be deleted
+view_treex     # files in json format for tree visualisation conc, tags     # do not touch these
 ```
 On `kontext-dev`, additional subdirectoreis are present:
 ```